-- Development of an onsite oncology dietitian position at Magic Valley

-- Supportive Care Clinics
+- Development of an onsite oncology dietitian position at Magic Valley - Supportive Care Clinics services across MSTI sites.)

-- Updating of the oncology nutrition EMR
+- · Updating of the oncology nutrition EMR

 - Educational class development

 - Survivorship appointments and survivorship classes.

-As adequate FTE time developed, the oncology dietitians have implemented team coverage to provide service to all clinics for acute nutrition issues.
-RDs that are new to oncology specialty practice are mentored by the CSOs and trained using the Standards of Practice, Standards of Professional Performance for Oncology Dietitians published in the Journal of the American Dietetic Association.
-Continuing education is supported for oncology specialty practice, cancer prevention nutrition, and cancer survivorship nutrition.
+As adequate FTE time developed, the oncology dietitians have implemented team coverage to provide service to all published in the Journal of the American Dietetic Association.4 Continuing education is supported for oncology specialty practice, cancer prevention nutrition, and cancer survivorship nutrition.